simongog/sigir16-topkcomplete/instructions/README.md

 ### Exercise 4.b

 With the default parametrization of the class `index4ci<>` takes about 427 MiB for the Wikipedia titles input.
-Try to optimze the space of the index by choosing better parameters.
+Try to optimize the space of the index by choosing better parameters.
 Keep in mind that the query times.
 They should not exceed 5 milliseconds.
 Call you new index `demo` and try the `demo-webserver` application.
 A good solution should not require more than 330 MiB ;)

 ## Top-k completion system #5

-[TODO: add description]
+We present an alternative solution based on a compressed full-text index (see [index5.hpp][IDX5]).
+The idea is to build a compressed full-text index `m_csa` over the concatenation of sorted strings.
+We then use a bit vector `m_start` to mark all suffixes which are aligned to the start of a string.
+Note that we can map from a lexicographic range `[lb, rb]` in `m_csa` to a range in the string set by two rank operation (`m_start_rnk(lb)` and `m_start_rnk(rb+1)`).
+With the range in the string set we can use the `heaviest_indexes_in_range` implementation of the previous solutions.
+To extract the `idx`-th string, we make use the &Psi; function and the character borders of `m_csa`.

+### Exercise 5.a

+Build `index5-main` and determine the query time and space consumption for the Wikipedia titles and the tree prefixes of the previous tasks.
+Reduce the space consumption of the index by plugging in a better compressed full-text index.

+### Exercise 5.b (optional)

+Imagine that the lexicographic range determined by the full-text index for a given prefix `P` is not empty but we do not find a string which starts in this range.
+Devise a method to report the top-k infix matches.

 [SDSL]: https://github.com/simongog/sdsl-lite